grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Blowing the tanks was an emergency maneuver.
 It meant opening the valves that would allow air to flow through the convoluted paths of the old pipes of the ship and push into the tops of the main ballast tanks.
 The air forced in the top of the tanks would push water out the bottom.
 When enough water was forced out, the huge bubbles of damp, greasy air held at her sides would rapidly raise the submarine up to the surface, like a child being gripped by the armpits and tossed upwards.
 Fully blowing out the tanks was only ever done in emergencies and drills, and drills were few and far between on a cargo sub like the _Prospect_.
 It put stresses on the old boat, stresses it was designed to handle --- when it was built more than 20 years before.

 The emergency blow station was at the back of the sonar & navigation compartment, where the equipment made a subtle shift from the electrical to the mechanical.
 It consisted of a number of pipes mounted up against the wall of the compartment.
 The pipes ran forward and aft from the blow station, off into the many deep, complicated parts of the ship that controlled buoyancy.
 The pipes had the diameters of large soup cans.
-They had been re-painted many times, giving them a thick smoothed-over texture, except where the paint had chipped off with flecks of rust.
+They had been repainted many times, giving them a thick smoothed-over texture, except where the paint had chipped off with flecks of rust.
 They were stacked up, more than a dozen.
 Some passed through on their way up to the tank control panel in the control room.
 Others routed through this compartment simply for the convenience of the engineering of the boat.

 Four of the thickest pipes led from the high-pressure air tanks to the main ballast tanks.
 There were large valves set in-line in those pipes that could be opened or closed by turning a heavy hexagonal nut.
 Turning the nut required a large wrench.